devcontainers/devcontainers.github.io/_implementors/features-distribution.md

 ### <a href="#addendum-locally-referenced" name="addendum-locally-referenced" class="anchor"> Locally referenced Features </a>

-To aid in feature authorship, or in instances where a feature should not be published externally, individual features can be referenced locally from the project's file tree.
+Instead of publishing a Feature to an OCI registry, a Feature's source code may be referenced from a local folder.
+Locally referencing a Feature may be useful when first authoring a Feature.

+A local Feature is referenced in the devcontainer's `feature` object **relative to the folder containing the project's `devcontainer.json`**.

+Additional constraints exists when including local Features in a project:

-A local feature is placed in a `.devcontainer/` folder at the root of the [**project workspace folder**](../spec#a-hrefproject-workspace-folder-classanchor-project-workspace-folder-a) and referenced in a user's [`.devcontainer/devcontainer.json`](../spec#a-hrefdevcontainerjson-namedevcontainerjson-classanchor-devcontainerjson-a) by relative path.
+* The project must have a `.devcontainer/` folder at the root of the [**project workspace folder**](/docs/specs/devcontainer-reference.md#project-workspace-folder).

-The relative path is provided using unix-style path syntax (eg `./<...>`), regardless of the host operating system.
+* A local Feature's source code **must** be contained within a sub-folder of the `.devcontainer/ folder`.

+* The sub-folder name **must** match the Feature's `id` field.

-A local feature may **not** be referenced by absolute path, or by a path outside the `.devcontainer/` folder.
+* A local Feature may **not** be referenced by absolute path.

-The provided relative path is a path to the folder containing at least a `devcontainer-feature.json` and `install.sh` file, mirroring the structure [previously outlined](#Source-Code).
+* The local Feature's sub-folder **must** contain at least a `devcontainer-feature.json` file and `install.sh` entrypoint script, mirroring the [previously outlined file structure](#Source-code).

+The relative path is provided using unix-style path syntax (eg `./myFeature`) regardless of the host operating system.

 An example project is illustrated below: